MaxVerheyen/jekyll-theme-chirpy/tabs/about.md

 After a 3 months internship and 6 months of learning as a junior developer at Calibrate I have acquired some knowledge about Drupal site building, theming, module development and site administration.

 In the past I have developed a few applications with Node.js, mainly using the MEN stack.
-I loved the fact that all components of the stack support applications written in Javascript for both server-side and client-side execution environments.
+I love the fact that all components of the stack support applications written in Javascript for both server-side and client-side execution environments.

 Currently I'm learning more about the React Framework and would love to incorporate that into my stack (MERN-stack).